-- The Bible is the sole authority on faith & practice for believers
+- The Bible as the sole authority over faith & practice for all Christ-followers

 - The Last Judgement

-The bottom line concerning essential doctrines is this: if a group of people doesn't believe the essential doctrines, they are not your brothers/sisters in Christ and are still lost in their sins no matter how pious they may seem or how many good/religious works they may do.
+The bottom line concerning essential doctrines is this: if a group of people doesn't believe one or more essential doctrines, they are not our brothers/sisters in Christ; they are still lost in their sins no matter how pious they may appear or how many good/religious works they may perform.

-Peripheral doctrines are those which are specifically defined in the Word of God, but are never used to determine whether you are going to heaven or not.
+Peripheral doctrines are those specifically commanded or taught in the Word of God, but they never determine whether you are going to heaven or not.